openstack-archive/networking-vpp/README.rst

 How do I enable Layer3 HA?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the 18.01 release, we support Layer3 HA for VPP.
+In the 18.04 release, we fully support Layer3 HA for VPP.

 First, ensure that the vpp-router plugin is enabled.